kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_2.md

 14. Lets say i have 4 machines consider 1 as ansible master other 3 as nodes, what are the basic setup you need to do for ansible cluster?
 15. what are ansible roles? why we need ansible roles? have you worked on ansible galaxy?
 16. What are ansible facts?
-17. Can we have windows machine as ansible master? as node?have you worked on any windows modules? can you list few?any extra configuration do we need to do?
+17. Can we have windows machine as ansible master? as node?have you worked on any windows modules? can you list few?any extra configuration do we need to do?------no

 Docker
 ------------------------------------------------------------------------------------------------------------------------------
-18. Have you worked on multi-stage dockerfile and why we need that?
+18. Have you worked on multi-stage dockerfile and why we need that?---------2 froms
-19. Lets say i have container which is attached with a volume, if container crashes what happens to volume?
+19. Lets say i have container which is attached with a volume, if container crashes what happens to volume?--------nothing
-20. can you copy a file form local to run container?
+20. can you copy a file form local to run container?---yes

 Kubernetes